 In 2017, Dani was asked to write a feature story about Arctic Grayling restoration for Traverse Magazine.
 Research led her down a rabbit hole through Michigan’s pre-conservation past.
 Historical records and photography of the late 1800s revealed a grim period of deforestation, barren river banks, displaced Native Americans, and declining wildlife.
 Learning about this era of habitat destruction inspired her to learn about the current state of Michigan wildlife and native species.
 That’s when a friend introduced her to Michigan’s Wildlife Action Plan, a statewide framework to coordinate conservation for wildlife and habitats by working together toward shared goals—a plan that acknowledges 300 species in need of conservation.

-Dani’s work begins with a wildlife species and a blank sheet of watercolor paper.
-She works with old fashioned nib pens and ink to map out the overall structure and texture observed in photographic references.
+Dani’s work begins with a wildlife species and a sheet of watercolor paper.
+She works with old fashioned nib pens and ink to draw structure and texture observed in photographic references.
 She then works with fine round brushes to layer transparent watercolor washes.
 Limited edition archival prints are available for each work of art.